docker/docs/content/desktop/get-started.md

 >
 > Docker Desktop automatically signs you out after 90 days, or after 30 days of inactivity.

-### Credentials management for Linux users
+### Signing in with Docker Desktop for Linux

-Docker Desktop relies on [`pass`](https://www.passwordstore.org/) to store credentials in gpg2-encrypted files.
+Docker Desktop for Linux relies on [`pass`](https://www.passwordstore.org/) to store credentials in gpg2-encrypted files.
-Before signing in to Docker Hub from the Docker Dashboard or the Docker menu, you must initialize `pass`.
+Before signing in to Docker Desktop with your [Docker ID](../docker-id/_index.md), you must initialize `pass`.
 Docker Desktop displays a warning if you've not initialized `pass`.

 You can initialize pass by using a gpg key.
 To generate a gpg key, run: